 You don’t need to be the sole cultivator to be guilty of the offence.
-If you take part in any part of the process of cultivation you can also be guilty of the offence.
+It is enough that you knowingly took part in the process.

 The penalties depend on the amount of prohibited plant that is cultivated.
 The greater the amount of prohibited plant that is cultivated, the more serious the penalty could be.
 For small amounts – 5 or less plants – it’s likely the matter will be dealt with in Local Court.
 While penalties can reach 2 years imprisonment, other sentencing options are available including good behaviour bonds, community service, section 10 dismissals, conditional release orders, and suspended sentences.